awsdocs/aws-cli-user-guide/doc_source/install-macos.md

    $ unzip awscli-bundle.zip
    ```
 **Note**
-If you don't have `unzip`, use your Linux distribution's built in package manager to install it\.
+If you don't have `unzip`, use your Linux distribution's built\-in package manager to install it\.

-1. Run the install executable\.
+1. Run the install program\.

    ```
    $ sudo ./awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
    ```
 **Note**
-By default, the install script runs under the system default version of Python\.
-If you have installed an alternative version of Python and want to use that to install the AWS CLI, run the install script with that version by absolute path to the Python executable\.
+By default, the install script runs under the system's default version of Python\.
+If you have installed an alternative version of Python and want to use that to install the AWS CLI, run the install script specifying that version by including the absolute path to the Python program\.
 For example:

    ```
-   $ sudo /usr/local/bin/python2.7 awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
+   $ sudo /usr/local/bin/python3.6 awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
    ```

-The installer installs the AWS CLI at `/usr/local/aws` and creates the symlink `aws` at the `/usr/local/bin` directory\.
+This command installs the AWS CLI to `/usr/local/aws` and creates the symlink `aws` in the `/usr/local/bin` directory\.
 Using the `-b` option to create a symlink eliminates the need to specify the install directory in the user's `$PATH` variable\.
 This should enable all users to call the AWS CLI by typing `aws` from any directory\.

 To see an explanation of the `-i` and `-b` options, use the `-h` option: